Creating a new SMS Trunk Group

 - Choose SMS Trunks – Add SMS trunks to this SMS Trunk Group.
-A drop-down list of all previously configured SMS trunks that are not currently part of a Trunk Group will be displayed, and up to 10 SMS trunks may be added to this Trunk Group.
+A dropdown list of all previously configured SMS trunks that are not currently part of a Trunk Group will be displayed, and up to 10 SMS trunks may be added to this Trunk Group.

-- Map all DID(s) – If checked, all DIDs on your account with SMS capabilities will be assigned to this SMS Trunk Group.
+- Map all DID(s) – If checked, all DIDs on your account with SMS capabilities will be automatically assigned to this SMS Trunk Group.

 Fig. 2.
-Create trunk group window
+Window for creating a trunk group

 Step 3.
 Click "Submit" to complete the Trunk Group configuration.

 Step 4.
 Define trunk priority values within the Trunk Group for SMS trunk failover sequences.
 There are two methods of configuring failover priorities:

 a) Setting the priority simultaneously for all trunks within the SMS TrunkGroup, excluding the configuration of re-routing rules